avikivity/shardsim/README.md

-# Shardsim - ScyllaDB / Cassandra sharding simulator
+# Shardsim - ScyllaDB / Apache Cassandra sharding simulator

 ## Background

-Both [ScyllaDB](https://www.scylladb.com) and [Cassandra](https://cassandra.apache.org) automatically distribute data across nodes based on a randomized algorithm.
+Both [ScyllaDB](https://www.scylladb.com) and [Apache Cassandra](https://cassandra.apache.org) automatically distribute data across nodes based on a randomized algorithm.
 ScyllaDB in addition distributes data within a node among cores (using a static algorithm).
 These distributions are susceptible to over-utilization of a node or a core; since a cluster in general runs at the speed of the slowest node, this has significant applications on throughput.

 Shardsim is a program that simulates the node- and core- data distribution algorithm with various parameters.